LLNL/Caliper/doc/sphinx/configuration.rst

 :doc:`services` for a list of Caliper services and their configuration.

-CALI_CONFIG_PROFILE
+.. envvar:: CALI_CONFIG

-   A configuration profile name.
-This can be a profile defined in a configuration file, or one of Caliper's pre-defined configuration profiles.
-E.g. ``CALI_CONFIG_PROFILE=runtime-report`` selects the built-in runtime-report config profile.
+   A configuration string to enable one (or more) of Caliper's built-in performance profiling configurations.
+See :doc:`BuiltinConfigurations`.

 CALI_CONFIG_FILE
    Comma-separated list of configuration files.
 The provided